BCDigLib/aspaceiiif/README.md

 ### Excluded Files

-We've excluded the following files and folders from this repo for reasons of security and/or practicality:
+We've excluded data backups and log files and omitted login credentials from config.rb.
+See .gitignore for more info.

-* config/config.rb (replaced with config.rb.template, which includes
-default configuration)
-* data/
-* logs/
-* UPGRADING.md

 ### Credits